Marde's Blog

 Tulips In Bloom 2Pull them out!

-These Blushing Beauty and Rainbow Warrier tulips are very tall and could stand to be shortened or placed in a larger vase.
+Finally, they are ready to showcase in a vase.
+These Blushing Beauty and Rainbow Warrier tulips are very tall.
+They could stand to be shortened or placed in a larger vase.
 I didn’t plant my earliest blooming tulip, Apricot Beauty, as it was sold out.

 Recent Post …